Suggestion Tip Gratuity box

 “In the travel industry, tipping is the lubricant that keeps the machine rolling”, the paragraph continues.
 “You see cheap tours, excursions, and fares — what you don’t see is that many companies make their bottom line by assuming that tips will cover their employees’ wages.
 It’s a system that certainly has it’s ugly side but I would argue that tipping works on the ground level.
 If you’re willing to tip, you get your drinks and meals faster, and you get better service in the process.
 I’ve spent a lot of time in other countries, and typically those without a tipping culture tend to offer worse service.”

-The first thought which came to my mind is the initiative announced where envelopes will be placed in 160,000 rooms at up to 1,000 hotel properties in the United States and Canada operating under the various brands of Marriott International in order to further encourage tipping members of the housekeeping staff.
-I certainly do not support that initiative.
+The first thought which came to my mind is the initiative announced where envelopes were to be placed in 160,000 rooms at up to 1,000 hotel properties in the United States and Canada operating under the various brands of Marriott International, Incorporated in order to further encourage tipping members of the housekeeping staff.
+I certainly did not — and still do not — support that initiative…

-Despite acknowledging otherwise, what that tour operator who worked full-time in the District of Columbia may not realize is that tipping is not only not required in all cultures around the world; but some people actually consider it an insult.
+Despite acknowledging otherwise, what that tour operator who worked full-time in the District of Columbia may not realize is that tipping is not only not required in all cultures around the world; but some people actually consider receiving a gratuity as an insult.

 Furthermore — to counter the last three sentences which concludes the aforementioned paragraph — I have also spent a lot of time in other countries; and I do not agree that better service comes with tipping.
-In fact, I have just concluded an unintentional trip around the world which involved nine countries within greater than two weeks.
-There have been times where I have left a tip and received poor service anyway; as well as times where I received great service without being required to leave a tip.
+When I had concluded an unintentional trip around the world in 2014 which involved nine countries within greater than two weeks, there have been times where I have left a gratuity and received poor service anyway; as well as times where I received great service without being required to leave a tip.
+In fact, I was in several countries earlier this year in 2025 where gratuities are not expected in general — although tours that consume much of the day do encourage leaving a gratuity.

 In other words, I would expect a statement promoting tipping from someone who would benefit from gratuities.